benhoyt/countwords/README.md

 Playing with counting word frequencies (and the performance thereof) in various languages.
 See the full article for context and background: [https://benhoyt.com/writings/count-words/](https://benhoyt.com/writings/count-words/)

+## NOTE

+I received dozens of pull requests when my [count-words article](https://benhoyt.com/writings/count-words/) first came out, almost to the point where I couldn't keep up with them.
+Thanks for all the submissions!

+However, I'm **not taking new submissions anymore,** due mainly to the amount of time I've spent on this already.
+The major languages are there, and many minor ones.
+However, I'm still open to receiving feedback -- you can either email me (via the email address on my website) or open an issue here.
+Thanks!

+## To run the benchmarks

 To run the tests and benchmarks (you'll need Go, Rust, Python 3, AWK and perhaps other tools installed).
 Only tested on Linux:

 ```bash